 “I have just received per mail, a photograph of a splendid piece of work – in the shape of a magnificent stained glass window, it is equal to anything of the kind produced in the old country, and is a credit to the colony.
 This splendid piece of work has just been completed for the new theatre now about opening in Melbourne, and has been manufactured at the works of Messrs.
 Ferguson and Urie, of Curzon-street, Melbourne, its designers and the artists to whom it will testify for years to come; they have successfully carried out a specimen of the fine arts, such as could not be excelled in any part of the Queen’s dominions…”

-This research aims to discover and document as much as possible about the business exploits of James Ferguson and his business partner James Urie, who were Australia’s pioneers in the medieval art of stained glass craftsmanship in Colonial Victoria.
+My research aims to discover and document as much as possible about the business exploits of James Ferguson and his business partner James Urie, Australia’s pioneers in the medieval art of stained glass craftsmanship in Colonial Victoria.

-There have been isolated references to individual stained glass windows created by the firm in a handful of publications and historical records, but to date there has never been any single focused research of the company or their stained glass windows.
+There have been isolated individual references about stained glass windows created by the firm in a handful of publications and historical records, but to date there has never been any single focused research of the company or their stained glass windows.
 My aim is to change that and create the first dedicated repository of the Ferguson & Urie Company history and their stained glass windows.

 Research to date indicates that Ferguson & Urie were the first company to have started manufacturing stained glass windows on a commercial scale anywhere in Australia.
 The very first evidence of their foray into stained glass production occurred in early 1855 (although not on a commercial scale), less than two years after they started business as Plumbers, Slaters, and Glaziers at North Melbourne in August 1853.

-The aim of this research is to locate, photograph and document the firm’s extant stained glass windows and to transcribe historic newspaper articles mentioning the firm, or the employees and their histories.
+The aim of my research is to locate, photograph and document the firm’s stained glass windows and to transcribe historic newspaper articles mentioning the firm, or the employees and their histories.
 Where possible, I’ll delve into the mysteries and stories surrounding the windows, where they were erected, and the stories behind the colonial pioneers who donated the windows or who had windows made in their memory.
+It’s impossible for me to do all this on my own, and I thankfully have support from some family members overseas, in particular New Zealand.

 The oldest ‘known’ figurative stained glass window to have been erected anywhere in Australia was created by the English stained glass artist William Wailes and was erected at Christ Church, Longford, Tasmania in 1844.
 In comparison, the oldest known locally made extant window by the Ferguson & Urie company is dated only seventeen years later, in November 1861, and is located at St Margaret’s Church at Eltham in Victoria.